demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ## Known Limitations
 * Maximum commit queue length is 3.
 Running numerous Panorama commands simultaneously might cause errors.
-* After you run `panorama-create-` commands and the object is not committed, the `panorama-edit` commands or `panorama-get` commands might not run correctly.
+* After running `panorama-create-` commands and the object is not committed, the `panorama-edit` commands or `panorama-get` commands might not run correctly.
 * URL Filtering `request change` of a URL is not available via the API.
 Instead, you need to use the https://urlfiltering.paloaltonetworks.com website.
 * If you do not specify a vsys (Firewall instances) or a device group (Panorama instances), you will only be able to execute the following commands.
    * [pan-os-get-url-category](#pan-os-get-url-category)